alphagov/govuk_admin_template/JAVASCRIPT.md

 </div>
 ```

 When javascript runs on the page the framework will look for a module at `GOVUKAdmin.Modules.SomeModule`.
-Note the value of the data attribute has been converted to _camelCase_.
+Note the value of the data attribute has been converted to _PascalCase_.

 The module will first be instantiated and then will automatically call the module’s `start` method, passing it the element the `data` attribute is on: